yydcdut/SlideAndDragListView/README.md

 slideAndDragListView.setMenu(menu);
 ```

-The class `Menu`, the construct function `Menu(boolean wannaOver, int menuViewType)`,  the first parameter means whether can slide over.
+The class `Menu`, the construct function `Menu(boolean slideOver, int menuViewType)`,  the first parameter means whether can slide over.

 If it’s `true`: